A Brief History of the Round Foundry

 Entering FMW or FMJ as builder in our Engine List will produce a list of the 7 Blenkinsop rack engines and 70+ Fenton Murray & Jackson engine we are aware of from various publications and early railway company records.

-Also in the Additional Material section we have an article written for the Middleton Railway's Old Run magazine to commemerate the First train ride of Queen Victoria which was hauled by a Round Foundry locomotive.
+More Reading In the Articles/Brocures section we have an article written for the Middleton Railway's Old Run magazine to commemerate the First train ride of Queen Victoria which was hauled by a Round Foundry locomotive.

 The Picture Gallery Contains some old illustrations of the Round Foundry engines as well as pictures of the modern replicas of designs constructed at the works and the works site today.